chef/automate/components/automate-chef-io/content/docs/install.md

 ## Create Default Configuration

+Create a `config.toml` file with default values for your Chef Automate installation:

 ```shell
 sudo ./chef-automate init-config
 ```

-This will create a config.toml file with default values that should allow you to proceed, or you can edit it to specify desired FQDN, login name, and so on.
+You can customize your FQDN, login name, and other values, by changing the values in the `config.toml` in your editor.

 If you have requirements around data size and/or redundancy, see [Configuring External Data Stores]({{< relref "#configuring-external-data-stores" >}}) for information on